Dr. Maria Murgu – Research Assistant

 Ionuț Dumitrașcu – Lights Technician

-Alexandra Huh – Research Assistant, PhD candidate at the Babeș-Bolyai University in Cluj Napoca
+Alexandra Huh – Research Assistant, PhD student at the Babeș-Bolyai University in Cluj Napoca

 Alexandra is passionate about people, psychology, neuroscience and movies.
 At the moment she is a PhD. student at Babeș-Bolyai University, Cognitive Neuroscience Laboratory.
 Her main research interest is the study of emotion, cognition and the interaction between them, using electrophysiological (EEG / ERP) and behavioral measurements.
 Because of her desire to better understand how different theater and film elements give rise to certain emotions and how they influence our neurophysiological activity, she decided to collaborate with CINETic.